Just because you have a choice, it doesn’t mean

 HOLIDAY HAM

-Enough leftovers for Dagwood Sandwich
+Enough leftovers for Dagwood Sandwich lovers

 I knew Phil, Page Hughes and Willie LeGate would love this!
 They did!